MasonGulu/0/README.md

 ## Quickstart

-Add the gui/ directory to your CC computer, include gui.lua, widget.lua, and any widget/extension files you'd like.
+Add the gui. directory to your CC computer, include gui.lua, widget.lua, and any widget/extension files you'd like.
 To create a gui program first include what you require.

-    local gui = require("gui/gui") -- required
+    local gui = require("gui.gui") -- required
-    local text = require("gui/text")
+    local text = require("gui.text")
-    local button = require("gui/button")
+    local button = require("gui.button")

 Then create your window table/object